shahwan42/tearobot/README.md

 # TBot

-    (TeaBot, use it while drinking tea ^^ )
-    It is a toy telegram-bot built using Python.
-Meant for educational purposes, mainly.
+    A toy telegram-bot built using Python.
+Meant for educational purposes.

 [Try it](https://t.me/tearobot)
 > It might not work all the time